Change Your Physical World, Change Your Life (With a $26 DIY Giant Whiteboard Tutorial)

 ohdeedoh via Pinterest

-I used this tutorial from Denise in Bloom for the nitty-gritty details, and the total cost was about $125 (for 3 14-foot long shelves; it would have been half that if we’d done shorter shelves).
+I used this tutorial, and the total cost was about $125 (for 3 14-foot long shelves; it would have been half that for shorter shelves).

-The whiteboards were more challenging, because whiteboards are really expensive–unless you make your own!
+The whiteboards were more challenging, because whiteboards are really expensive–unless you make your own.
 But I couldn’t find any tutorials that didn’t destroy your walls in the process of hanging it.
 The directions at Cool Tools gave me hope that it could be done, and my husband came up with an ingenious way to hang it.
-Here’s what we did:

 Here’s what you need to make your own giant whiteboard in about an hour: